talonstrikesoftware/Working_with_React_and_Go/notes/section8-notes.md

 - work on the handleSubmit button in Login.js

 79: Handling a successful login
+- dealt with the successful else case of the fetch to handle when a JWT token comes in
+- Note: login is me@here.com:password

 80: Adding middleware to check for a valid token